Dean J. Fusto, Brandon Hall School

 Takeaways from our discussion:

-1. It’s important for kids to see themselves as a part of the global community from a young age.
+1. From a young age, it’s important for kids to see themselves as a part of the global community.

-2. Learning different languages helps you to navigate various worlds and understand other cultures better.
+2. Learning another language helps you to understand other cultures better.

 3. An international education is normalized in other cultures, but it’s considered exceptional in the USA.
 It needs to be normalized in the USA as well.